MetaMask/mm-docs-v2/snaps/reference/exports.md

 description: Snaps exports reference
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Snaps exports

-A snap can export the following functions.
+A snap can export the following methods.

 ## onRpcRequest

-To communicate with dapps and other snaps, the snap must implement its own JSON-RPC API by exposing an exported function called `onRpcRequest`.
+To communicate with dapps and other snaps, a snap must implement its own JSON-RPC API by exporting `onRpcRequest`.
-Whenever the snap receives a JSON-RPC request, the `onRpcRequest` handler function is called with the following parameters.
+Whenever the snap receives a JSON-RPC request, the `onRpcRequest` handler method is called.

-:::tip Does my snap need to have an RPC API?
-No, that's up to you!
+:::caution important
-If your snap can do something useful without receiving and responding to JSON-RPC requests, such as providing [transaction insights](#ontransaction), then you can skip exporting `onRpcRequest`.
+If your snap can do something useful without receiving and responding to JSON-RPC requests, such as providing [transaction insights](#ontransaction), you can skip exporting `onRpcRequest`.
 However, if you want to do something such as manage the user's keys for a particular protocol and create a dapp that sends transactions for that protocol via your snap, for example, you must specify an RPC API.